1. Application of Terms

 23.2 We are licensed by ICAEW to carry out the reserved legal activity of non-contentious probate in England and Wales.
 Details about our probate registration can be viewed at icaew.com/probate, under reference number C00 2836476.

-23.3 Our professional indemnity insurer is Allied World Assurance Company (Europe) dac, 19th Floor, 20 Fenchurch Street, London EC3M 3BY.
+23.3 Our professional indemnity insurer is CNA Insurance Company Limited (company registered number 950) Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (firm reference number 202777) Registered address: 13th Floor, 20 Fenchurch Street, London, EC3M 3BY.
 The territorial coverage is worldwide, excluding professional business carried out from an office in the United States of America or Canada, and excludes any action for a claim brought in any court in the United States or Canada.